caseydierking/pit-boss/README.md

 An awesome list of amazing recipes you can try on your smoker.
 This list was inspired by the [JSON Movie Collection list](https://github.com/jsonmc/jsonmc).
 Note: This list is not affiliated with Pit Boss Grills.

+## Demo
+I have aquired the domain pittboss.recipes and will be getting that setup in the near future.
+I'm kind of waiting to see what we develop for a front end before doing this.

 ## Contributing

 The goal of this repo is to build one awesome list of recipies for you to use in your own home cooking or build into your app.
 It is also intended to be very beginner friendly for those who are still learning about open source.